The Coordinated Assessment System (CAS)

 - The name of the person (and TABS ID, if known) who the CAS was completed on.

-- Date that the person reviewed CAS summaries with the Case Manager, family and/or legal guardian, and his/her support staff, as appropriate.
+- Date that the person reviewed CAS summaries with the Care Manager, family and/or Legal Guardian, and his/her support staff, as appropriate.

 - Specific section(s), item(s), and responses of the CAS summary or summaries that the person is concerned about.